Gale Page: Television

 Page was a semi-regular performer on the television series Robert Montgomery Presents from 1954 until 1957.

 Personal life

 Page was first married to Frederick M. Tritschler, with whom she had a son.
 They divorced on October 20, 1939.

 On August 17, 1942, Page married Count Aldo Solìto de Solis, a pianist and composer.
-In 1943, they had twins, Marina Francesca and Lucchino Giovanni.
+In 1943, they had twins, Marina Francesca and Luchino Giovanni.
 By this marriage the actress acquired the title Countess Solìto de Solis.

-Death

-Page died in Santa Monica, California, aged 72, from lung cancer.
+The count died in 1973, a decade before his wife.